Kingshurst: Yorkswood Forest

-Post War Development
+Post-war development

-Shortly after the travesty of the Second World War, housing was needed to allocate civilians who had been bombed out of their homes in the nearby city of Birmingham.
-The Birmingham Corporation purchased the site which is now the eastern part of the village from the Meriden Rural District in 1949.
+After World War II, housing was needed to allocate civilians who had been bombed out of their homes in the nearby city of Birmingham.
+The Birmingham Corporation purchased the site which is now the eastern part of the village from Meriden Rural District Council in 1949.
 Here was erected tower blocks, maisonettes and council housing nestled in the Warwickshire countryside.
 A few thousand families from the slums of inner city Birmingham migrated to the rural village in start of a new beginning.
 Bus routes were created to bridge transport connectivity between the village and the city.

 The private development to the east of Gilson Way are detached and semi detached dwellings, they are the most expensive homes in north Solihull behind Castle Bromwich and Marston Green.
 The roads in this area are named after nearby Warwickshire villages, eg: Moxhull Road, Gilson Way, Meriden Drive.
-The shopping precinct was built in the 1960's and was at the time 'state of the art'.
+The shopping precinct was built in the 1960s and was at the time "state of the art".
 It was demolished in 2023 to make way for the redevelopment of Kingshurst.
-Nearby Shard End, Fordbridge, Chelmsley Wood and Smith's Wood began to swallow up the rural landscape around Kingshurst in the 1960's and 70's as part of an extended overspill for housing in the wider Birmingham metropolitan area.
+Nearby Shard End, Fordbridge, Chelmsley Wood and Smith's Wood began to swallow up the rural landscape around Kingshurst in the 1960s and 70s as part of an extended overspill for housing in the wider Birmingham metropolitan area.
 The M6 was also built during this time, it created a natural border between the Metropolitan Borough of Solihull and North Warwickshire, where rural green belt is still present.

-2022 Lake Tragedy

-On Sunday 11 December 2022, four boys from the village, Finlay, Thomas, Samuel and Jack were taken to hospital in a critical condition, after falling under the ice and into the freezing water.
-By 15 December 2022, it was confirmed that all four children had died.